Top 15 most expensive schools in the world in 2025 ranked

 Which is the most expensive school in South Africa?

 Hilton College is the most expensive school in South Africa.
 The boys' school is located in the KwaZulu-Natal Midlands.
-The annual fee for the 2024 academic year at Hilton College is R397 660.
+The annual fee for an academic year at Hilton College is R420 729 in 2025.

 Which are the top 10 expensive schools in South Africa?

-A good education is the best gift a child receives from their parent.
-Some can afford to take their children to the most expensive schools in the world.
+A good education is the best gift a child receives from parents.
+Some can afford to take their children to the most expensive schools in the world because of their wealth.
 These institutions help learners achieve their academic and career goals.

 Source: Briefly News